 Many new or prospective buyers want to know how to charge a Tesla, so we created this tutorial to walk through all the aspects of charging a Tesla, whether a Model 3, Model Y, Model S or X.

 Tesla Charging Basics

 The Tesla Charging Port

 All electric cars, including Tesla vehicles, have a charge port (or two, in some cases).
-These charge ports have a special EV charging connector that connect compatible charging cables.
+These charge ports have a special EV charging connector that connects compatible charging cables.
 There are four major charge port connectors in the US, with Tesla being one of them, and one of the most popular, especially as they continue to outsell other electric vehicles.

-The charge port on Teslas is located on the left rear of the vehicle near the taillight assembly is and integrated in such a way that the charge port door is hidden and neatly integrated into the design.
+The charge port on Teslas is located on the left rear of the vehicle near the taillight assembly and integrated in such a way that the charge port door is hidden and neatly integrated into the design.

 Opening the Charge Port